Here’s where USyd lives - Honi Soit

 Compared to their populations, every Western Sydney LGA is underrepresented on campus.

-Affluent LGAs on the North Shore such as Mosman, Lane Cove and Hunters Hill, as well as the Eastern Suburbs LGAs of Woollahra and Waverley, are heavily overrepresented, indicative of significant class disparities within the student body.
+Affluent LGAs on the North Shore such as Mosman, Lane Cove and Hunters Hill, as well as the Eastern Suburbs LGAs of Woollahra and Waverley, are heavily overrepresented as a proportion of their populations, indicative of significant class disparities within the student body.

 Mosman residents are five times as likely to be attending USyd compared to Blacktown residents.